-The HPL can be any project chosen by the leader.
+The HPL can be any project chosen by the leader and his/her guidance committee.
 The criteria should be that it has some specific measurable goal or outcome that all can see that it has been attained.
 Also, the project should allow the leader a chance to lead others.
 This is the true measure of a leader – having others follow your direction and guidance because they want to and they believe in what you can accomplish with their help.
 The leader has a guidance committee that advises throughout the project and an action team that works together to accomplish/complete the project.

 The action team could be a volunteer group of people within a school, church, community, association, organization or professional group like Toastmasters.
 The goal or mission could be any of the following: raising money for a purchase by the parent organization (e.g. school, church or civic organization); or building a public playground; or accomplish a specific task (Division Director, Area Director) or organize an event (TLI Chair, District Conference Chair) and many more projects that the public will benefit and allow you to apply your leadership and planning knowledge.

-The High Performance Leadership (HPL) project is a criterion for the Advanced Leader Silver (ALS) award.
+The High Performance Leadership (HPL) project is a criterion for advanced awards.
 In Pathways Level 5 projects, the HPL project is a criterion for 3 pathways: (1) Effective Coaching, (2) Innovative Planning and (3) Persuasive Influence and an elective to the rest of Pathways Level 5 projects (7 Pathways).